Anoise/PDD/README.md

 <div align=center><img src="figs/EEC_System.jpg" width="600"></div>

-## PDD System Implementation
+## 4. PDD System Implementation

-We built an assembly line for industrial production detection to implement the FFPDD system with end-edge-cloud collaboration.
+We built an assembly line for industrial production detection to implement the PDD system with end-edge-cloud collaboration.
 In this PDD system, Raspberry Pi (4B) is used as the edge node to connect end devices such as ultrasonic sensors, scanners and cameras to realize low-cost and flexible deployment of the PDD algorithm.
 Subsequently, the edge nodes are connected to the cloud via 5G to offload and schedule PDD tasks to further improve the speed of the detection algorithm.
 This makes the deployment of PDD detection units in complex industrial scenarios with high convenience and low cost.
 Finally, the negative detection results are sent to PLC to sort out the unqualified products.

 ![Hardware System](figs/Hardware_System.jpg)

-## Open Source Datasets
+## 5. Open Source Datasets

 ### AAD dataset
 The initially sampled AAD data in AC internal unit is saved as `wav' files, and the sampling frequency of the audio signal is 48kHz.
 To efficiently utilize these audio files, the long piece of audio is splited into many frames and each of them is converted into the 2D spectrogram by SG-Gram algorithm.
 Therefore, the AAD dataset is a multi-label image detection dataset, which includes 562 training samples and 142 test samples.